A Roadmap to Intelligent Watersheds

 Modern hydropower decisions are complicated

 Hydropower owner-operators face increasingly difficult decisions in our era of changing climate and more interconnected systems and feedbacks.
 Operators must balance power production with needs for grid services, water supply, flood control, and environmental management, as well as other demands.
-Striking the right balance requires operators to consider and coordinate with assets at watershed to basin scales.
+Striking the right balance requires operators to consider and coordinate asset operations at watershed to basin scales.
 Informed decision-making for multiuse watersheds demands the development of an interconnected system of systems (an “intelligent system”) that comprehensively connects information chains from data to decision across scales.

 Intelligent systems can help